 I joined the Turning Leaf Team in December 2011 in the role of Director of Operations.
 I am originally from Flint; a city that is close to my heart and shaped who I am today.
 I moved to East Lansing to attend Michigan State University and have remained in the Lansing area ever since.
 I received my Bachelor’s in Psychology from MSU and went on to work for the State of Michigan as a Children’s Protective Services Specialist.
 After gaining valuable experience working with children and families and family/probate court, I decided to pursue a Master’s Degree in School and Community Psychology from Wayne State University.
 I worked as a School Psychologist for approximately six years prior to joining my husband, Sami at Turning Leaf.
 The decision to work together and combine our passions is one that I will never regret!

 I feel a strong responsibility to our consumers at Turning Leaf; I love to see them achieve their personal goals and also support them when they have setbacks.
 Every day, I enjoy working with others in an effort to assist our consumers in making meaningful change in their lives.
 However large or small, we celebrate every victory.
 My overall goal as Director of Operations is to ensure that the time our residents spend here at Turning Leaf is safe, positive and productive through oversight of Turning Leaf's CARF Accredited Residential Treatment, Community Housing, Day Treatment and Community Integration programs.
-In my spare time, Sami and I are very busy with our two boys: Sami and Ali!
-I enjoy time with our extended family and friends, I love traveling to new places, road trips, watching biographical movies and trying new cuisine!
+Outside of Turning Leaf, Sami and I are very busy with our three young boys and extended family.

 Dr. Sanchez joined the Turning Leaf Team as staff psychiatrist in November of 2012.
 As of August 2015 he now serves as our Medical Director.
 Dr. Sanchez is a graduate of the Michigan State University College of Human Medicine.
 He has served as President of the Resident Physician Section of the Michigan Psychiatric Society.
 Our Leadership and Clinical Teams are grateful for his contributions and positive impact on the lives of the people that we serve.